RE:QUESTA space for resources to help RE teachers and their students explore the Christian faith

 We are delighted to share with you our library of resources.
 You can use the filter feature below to find topics most relevant to your curriculum.

-Christians are the same; they have favourite places they like to visit, all connected to their faith.
-The special journey that they go on to these special places is called a pilgrimage.
+Christians are the same, they have favourite places they like to visit connected to their faith.
+The special journey that they go on to these places is called a pilgrimage.
 The Christian faith has a long history of pilgrimage, visiting places where Jesus lived and died, alongside sites where Saints lived or miracles and visions occurred.